tiktoketer/X-Gorgon-TTEncrypt-X-Kronos/README.md

 ```

-## Contact here 24/7 I use to answer fast:
+## Contact here 24/7 I use to answer fast, I can provide an api to test for free:
 email: deere32@proton.me